-- 1. Determine if the problem is in the main NIBP unit or one of the add on accessories. - 2.
-If the problem is in the accessory, replace the 9 Volt battery in the temperature module, if equipped, nd check the recorder unit for correct paper, correct installation and paper jams. - 3.
+- 1. Determine if the problem is in the main NIBP unit or in one of the add-on accessories. - 2.
+If the problem is in the accessory, check the recorder unit for correct paper, correct installation, and paper jams. - 3.
 If the problem is in the main NIBP and/or SpO2 section, rule out these simple problems first:

-If AC power is available, then the green LED adjacent to the front panel ON/OFF keys should be illuminated.
-If not, connect the power cord to live power outlet.
-If green LED fails to illuminate, there is a probable power supply malfunction.
+If AC power is available, then the green LED adjacent to the front panel ON/STANDBY keys should be illuminated.
+If not, connect the power cord to a live power outlet.
+If the green LED fails to illuminate, there is a probable power supply malfunction.

 Check the battery operation LED.
 Steady ON indicates battery operation.
 A flashing LED indicates a near depleted battery.
-If the green LED is NOT On, then the battery or power supply/charger may be suspect.
+If the green LED is NOT illuminated, then the battery or power supply/charger may be suspect.

-Confirm correct operating parameters selection, i.e., correct patient size selection, (Adult, Neonate, Ped.) and NIBP cuffs to match.
+Confirm correct operating parameters selection (i.e., correct patient size selection, (Adult, Neonate, Ped.) and NIBP cuffs to match.
 In units with SpO2, verify that a sensor is connected to the unit and it is of the proper type/size.
-Verify the proper battery charge profile is selected for the installed battery.